amzn/smoke-framework/README.md

 such as mocking service clients, random number generators, etc. In general this will create more maintainable tests by keeping all the testing logic in the testing function.

-If you want to run all test cases in Smoke Framework, please open command line and navigate to **smoke-framework/Tests**, type `swift test` and then you should be able to see test cases result.
+If you want to run all test cases in Smoke Framework, please open command line and go to `smoke-framework/Tests` directory, type `swift test` and then you should be able to see test cases result.

 # Extension Points